-Fully referenced discussion of the different expressions of volunteering capital can be found in Volunteering Tasmania's State of Volunteering Report (2014) a foliation (2015) of the different expressions of volunteering (2015)
+11 Fully referenced discussion of the different expressions of volunteering capital can be found in Volunteering Tasmania's State of Volunteering Report (2014) and Volunteering Western Australia's Economic, Social and Cultural Value of Volunteering (2015)

 Economic capital

 Economic capital takes the form of infrastructure, goods, services and cash in its materialised form - all collectively known as tangible property.
 It is the latent wealth that can be readily transformed into money and institutionalised as property rights.
 In this report, economic capital refers to the physical assets produced and maintained by Victoria's volunteering sector.